 Gray, Patty A. (submitted).
 “Conditions of Pastoral Mobility for Reindeer Herders in Chukotka, Russia, and Seward Peninsula, Alaska.”
 In Conditions of Pastoral Mobility, ed. by Anatoly Khazanov and Guenther Schlee.
 Berghahn Books.

-Gray, Patty A. (submitted).
+Gray, Patty A. 2016.
 “Sovremennoe sostoianie olenevodstva na Chukotke [The current state of reindeer herding in Chukotka].”
-For inclusion in a special issue of the journal Etnograficheskoe Obozrenie [Ethnographic Review] on the theme “The current state of stock-breeding in the post-communist states”, edited by Anatoly M. Khazanov.
+Translated by Sergei Sokolovskii.
+Etnograficheskoe Obozrenie [Ethnographic Review] No.2 (2016), pp.42-54.
+Part of a special issue on the theme “The current state of stock-breeding in the post-communist states”, edited by Anatoly M. Khazanov.

 Gray, Patty A. 2012. “‘I Should Have Some Deer, But I Don’t Remember How Many’: Confused Ownership of Reindeer in Chukotka.”
 In Who Owns the Stock?
 Collective and Multiple Property Rights in Animals, ed. by Guenther Schlee and Anatoly Khazanov.
 Oxford: Berghahn Books.
 (Read a review of the book and this chapter of the book in The Toronto Review of Books.)